RoadrunnerWMC/FDGH-Converter/readme.md

 All FDGH files to date have identical semantics, but the binary representations have varied from game to game.
 FDGH Converter auto-detects the details when loading a file, notes them in attributes of the root XML node, and reproduces them when saving.
 The attributes are specifically:

 * `endian` ("big" or "little"; default "big" for backward compatibility) -- the endianness of the file, which always matches the native endianness of the console the game was released for.
-* `xbin_version` ("2" or "4"; default "2" for backward compatibility) -- the version number for the XBIN wrapper.
+* `xbin_version` ("2", "4", or "5"; default "2" for backward compatibility) -- the version number for the XBIN wrapper.
 Version 4 XBINs (found in Kirby Battle Royale and newer games) have a small amount of extra, constant data.
+Version 5 XBINs (found in Kirby's Return to Dream Land Deluxe and newer games) seem identical to version 4.
 * `num_string_null_terminators` (any number; default "4" for backward compatibility) -- the number of null terminators to use at the ends of strings.
 Kirby and the Forgotten Land uses 1; all prior games use 4.
 * `asset_name_hashes` (either not present, or "fnv1a_64") -- if present and set to "fnv1a_64", indicates that the asset names table should include hashes of every string, using the 64-bit FNV-1a algorithm.
 Kirby and the Forgotten Land is the first game to do this.